Are you prepared to be a concierge service and not be a traditional real estate agent anymore?

 10) This one is slightly related to being prepared for specific questions.

-By doing that, you will get to know them very well before you start your marketing campaigns.
+By doing that, you will get to know them well before starting your marketing campaigns.

 13) This one goes back to point 9.

-Especially when it comes to high-end seller clients, you likely need to be able to show a track record of having successfully sold high-dollar properties.
+Especially for high-end seller clients, you likely need to show a track record of successfully selling high-dollar properties.

-14) When it comes to communicating with high-end clients, you want to take into consideration their likely psychological profile.
+14) When communicating with high-end clients, you want to consider their likely psychological profile.

-So, by offering over the top professional real estate services, you acknowledge their part of being demanding high achievers with high time awareness.
+So, by offering over-the-top professional real estate services, you acknowledge their part of demanding high achievers with high time awareness.

-This is something you might have already reasoned from the above methods and strategies.
+You might have already reasoned this from the above methods and strategies.

-But all these polished print materials, open houses, professional and high-quality video production and photography, publications in print magazines, billboards, and special events for new listings can cost a significant amount of money.
+But all these polished print materials, open houses, professional and high-quality video production and photography, publications in print magazines, billboards, and special events for new listings can cost significant money.